ckuzma/arduino-101-sketches/README.md

 Originally designed to detect approaching footsteps and turn on power when someone is nearby, this was changed to detect double-taps instead because of a poor signal-to-noise ratio.

 ## Contest Acknowledgement
-I was provided a Arduino 101 development board as part of my participation in the [*Arduino 101 - Invent Your Future!*](https://www.hackster.io/contests/Intel-Arduino-101) contest on [Hackster.io](https://www.hackster.io/).
+I was provided a Arduino 101 development board as part of [my project submission](https://www.hackster.io/kuzma/motion-sensitive-circuit-control-via-intel-curie-b6db0a) for the [*Arduino 101 - Invent Your Future!*](https://www.hackster.io/contests/Intel-Arduino-101) contest on [Hackster.io](https://www.hackster.io/).
 These sketches are being written as part of my project submission.